-If you've noticed that Fido seems to act extra adorable when you're holding a jar of peanut butter, you're not alone.
-Peanut butter has been used in a variety of ways over the years including an aid in administering medication and a means to provide hours of entertainment when added to an interactive toy.
+If you've noticed that Fido seems to act extra adorably when you're holding a jar of peanut butter, you're not alone.
+Peanut butter has been used in a variety of ways over the years, including as an aid to administer medication and a means to provide hours of entertainment when added to an interactive toy.
 Most pet owners agree that their furry friend can't get enough of the creamy treat.

 We know that peanut butter certainly has its benefits, but as a whole, is it entirely safe?
-There are a number of important facts for dog owners to understand before serving up a spoonful of peanut butter to your beloved four-legged companion.
+There are a number of important facts that you, as a dog owner must understand before serving up a spoonful of peanut butter to your beloved four-legged companion.
 In fact, knowing all there is to know about peanut butter could ultimately save your dog's life.
 Let's get started!

-There has been a massive surge in xylitol-related poisoning over the last decade, but how?
+There has been a massive surge in xylitol-related poisoning over the last decade, but why?
 Clearly, pet owners aren't giving their dogs sugarless gum or chewable vitamins.
-The answer is peanut butter.
+In some cases, the answer may be peanut butter.
 With the health craze to cut back on sugar intake, several brands of peanut butter have switched to using xylitol as a sugar substitute.
 While this may be fine for people, the switch is responsible for xylitol poisoning and the death of a horrific number of pets.

-The ingestion of xylitol in dogs causes rapid release of insulin which quickly leads to a massive decrease in blood sugar levels.
-The condition is referred to as hypoglycemia and can be life-threatening if not treated immediately.
-Symptoms will typically arise 10–60 minutes after consumption and often include:
+The ingestion of xylitol in dogs causes a rapid release of insulin, which quickly leads to a massive reduction in blood sugar levels.
+The condition is referred to as hypoglycemia and can be life-threatening, if not treated immediately.
+Signs will typically arise 10–60 minutes after consumption and often include:

 If for any reason you believe that your dog may have consumed xylitol, it is imperative that you take them to the veterinarian straight away.
 Xylitol poisoning is not something that should be taken lightly or something that may pass with time.
 Even in extremely small amounts, xylitol can be deadly for dogs.

-With all of the negative reports of xylitol and its threat to our beloved furry friends, many brands of peanut butter that switched from sugar to xylitol have made the switch back to all natural ingredients.
+With all of the negative reports about xylitol and the threat it poses to our beloved furry friends, many brands of peanut butter that initially switched from sugar to xylitol have made the switch back to natural ingredients.
 However, there are still some popular brands of peanut butter that contain the dangerous ingredient.

 These brands include:

-Finally, we want to briefly cover the other places where xylitol may be hiding as it's not only found in peanut butter.
+Finally, we want to briefly cover the other places in which xylitol may be hiding, as it's not only found in peanut butter.
 It is extremely important to make sure that you are keeping all of the following foods, medications, and items out of your dog's reach.